Kansas vs. TCU: Sportsbook promo codes, odds, spread, over/under - January 6

 Kansas vs. TCU Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup posted at multiple sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup on several sportsbooks.

 |Favorite